Academic Teams, Clubs & Activities

 - Model United Nations

 - National Honor Society

 - Student Government Association

 The Brain Bee is an annual neuroscience competition hosted by the Max Planck Institute for Neuroscience.
 Participants train all year for a single day event by learning and teaching one another about the anatomy and physiology of the brain and other aspects of neuroscience.
 The competition is judged by actual researchers at Max Planck.

 The International Thespian Society (ITS) is the Educational Theatre Association’s student honorary organization.
 Oxbridge Thespian Troupe #7866 is an active contributor to our district and state affiliates.
-Students earn points towards induction (and then additional honors) through participation in performing arts activities at school.
-A select group of members participate in competition events that make them eligible for a Varsity letter in Theater.
+Students earn points toward induction (and then additional honors) through participation in performing arts activities at school.
+Select members participate in competition events that make them eligible for a varsity letter in theater.
 The troupe also sponsors performances—including a fully-student produced piece—community service opportunities, and social activities.